signl4/docs/integrations/node-red/node-red.md

 You can inset them in your flow and configure them accordignly.
 You can find more information [here](https://flows.nodered.org/node/node-red-contrib-signl4).
 There are also some [sample flows](https://flows.nodered.org/search?term=signl4&type=flow) available.

+## Two-Way Status Updates and Remoate Actions

+For handling alert status updates coming from SIGNL4's outbound webhook or for remote actions you can use the "http in" in Node-RED to receive the respective HTTP requests.

 The alert in SIGNL4 might look like this.

 ![SIGNL4 Alert](signl4-iot.png)